Frequently Asked Questions

 Once your pipe has a crack that a tree root has grown into, removing the tree will not solve the problem.
 Many people incur the unnecessary expense of removing trees around their property only to find that the problem still exists.
 The only solution is to replace the lines with watertight PVC or cast iron lines.

 If you know your pipes have not been replaced in the recent past, you can have an inspector come out.
-Repairing pipes before roots enter can save money and trees!
+Repairing pipes before roots enter will save you money and trees their lives!

 The Baltimore City Department of Public Works (DPW) is responsible for maintaining pipes in the public right-of-way.
 Property owners are responsible for the maintenance of the sewer pipes on their property.

-Again, at BTT we are committed to “Right tree, Right place.”
-The standard size for new street tree wells is now 4 x 8 feet, which gives the tree a lot more breathing room for the roots than previously mandated.
+At BTT we are committed to “Right tree, Right place.”
+The standard size for new street tree wells is now 4×8 feet, which gives the tree a lot more breathing room for the roots than previously mandated.
 We avoid planting large trees in narrow spaces wherever possible to limit damage to the sidewalk.
 We follow ADA (American Disabilities Act) standards to ensure that sidewalks are wide enough to accommodate wheelchair users and we aim to make Baltimore accessible for ALL pedestrians.

 The best way to contact us is at info@baltimoretreetrust.org.
 Please provide your name, address, and contact information and a member of our team will get back to you as soon as possible.